 Zoom is awkward.
 The natural flow of conversation is completely disrupted.
 The chance to casually chat with the person next to you before the meeting is gone.
 As a result, workplace relationships suffer.
 You can avoid this by taking time at the beginning of every meeting to go around the group and have everyone share something that’s going on in their life.
 Ask about any new movies they’ve watched, fun foods they’ve cooked, etc. Not only does this help maintain workplace relationships, but it also warms people up, making them more comfortable and willing to share their thoughts throughout the rest of the meeting.

 Focus on 2-3 topics and Keep the Length of Meetings Reasonable

 Fine tune what you are going to discuss.
 It takes more energy to focus in a virtual setting, meaning people are going to zone out faster than usual.
 Limiting what you talk about ensures people will catch everything that’s said, and therefore, maintain the meeting’s efficiency and purpose.
 For the same reasons, make sure your meeting is no longer than an hour.
 If you need to discuss more topics, or go over an hour, make sure you are offering 5-10 minute breaks that allow everyone to recharge and regain their focus.

-Call on People Virtual meetings are often dominated by the same two to three people.
+Virtual meetings are often dominated by the same two to three people.
 They’re comfortable talking, and everyone else is comfortable not having to break daunting silences.
 Unfortunately, this compromises the diversity of thoughts shared in the meeting.
 You can avoid this by offering people the opportunity to share their thoughts by calling on them and asking a direct question.
 Enabling the chat box is also a great solution to help those who aren’t comfortable jumping in to the conversation, but who still want to share their ideas.

 Recap and Agree on Next Steps